 - Mountain sports – Skiers use baselayers to beat the cold climates of the mountains and control body temperature.

 - Cycling – Cyclists use baselayers to add extra warmth without adding any of the weight

-- Walking – Perfect for wearing under shorts to offer warmth without any extra baggy material
+- Walking and Running – Perfect for wearing under shorts to offer warmth without any extra baggy material

 Whatever you want to use baselayers for, we're sure you'll find them to be a fantastic addition to your outdoor wardrobe and you'll be blown away by how much extra warmth you'll receive from such a thin layer of clothing.
 We hope you find this guide useful, and if you'd like to pick yourself up some baselayers, head over to our store now and find a set that suits you!